TrustSource/ts-deepscan/README.md

 ```
 ts-deepscan --git https://github.com/trustsource/ts-deepscan
 ```
-**PLEASE NOTE:** This version does not really support git authentication.
-You may try using the URL authentication like `https://USER:PASSWORD@github.com/yourOrg/yourRepo`, which would most likely work.
+**PLEASE NOTE:** This version does not really support modern authentication.
+Depnding on the configuration of your git, you may try using the URL authentication like `https://USER:PASSWORD@github.com/yourOrg/yourRepo`, which would most likely work, if it is allowed by the target git.
 However, you also may clone the contents manually and use the --local option, to scan the cloned files, e.g.:
 ```
 ts-deepscan --local /PATH-TO-REPO-TO-SCAN
 ```